MamadouBarri/Mockify/README.md

 ## Contributing

-Feel free to contribute the this project!
+Feel free to contribute to this project!
 I'm always open to new suggestions and ideas.
 Any contributions you make are **greatly appreciated**. :smile:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)